germany insider facts

 Walk along the avenue with grand old buildings, pavilions and enjoy the magnificent park.

 The park is open daily, no admission.
 Guided tours for groups by appointment.
-Tours of the castle (Crown Prince's rooms) are available from April-October: Sat 2pm, 3pm and 4pm; Sun every hour from 11am to 4pm.
+Tours of the castle (Crown Prince's rooms) are available for a fee from April-October: Sat 2pm, 3pm and 4pm; Sun every hour from 11am to 4pm.
 Arrangements for guided group tours can be made all year round.

 Schloss Philippsruhe